How to Choose the Right Hiking Shoes

 When it comes to the soles on your hiking shoes, there are a few options that are widely used and that you can look out for depending on the kind of terrain you’ll be experiencing and your personal preference.
 Vibram is a really popular name when it comes to hiking footwear.
 They are really well respected for the grip they give and they are really good at handling challenging terrain.

 Another brand you will likely have heard of here are Continental.
 They make rubber soles that do really well in wet conditions, and make light work of slippery surfaces.
+You will likely see EVA foam used in more fastpacking focused or ultra-lightweight shoes.
+This is great at giving flexibility and cushioning whilst also keeping the weight down.

+It’s also possible to get soles with a hybrid construction to get the best of both worlds.
 Depending on where you hike, you’ll want to keep an eye on the kid of lug or tread pattern offered on the hiking shoe you go for.
 Naturally, deeper lugs are generally better for slippery or muddy surfaces.

 hiking shoes soles